October 14, 2011 • 9:00 am

 Directors and curators from nine of the world’s iconic modern house museums will be speaking at “Private Domains/Public Displays: The Modern House Interpreted, A Symposium in Celebration of Fallingwater’s 75th Anniversary” on Tuesday April 5th 2011 at the Carnegie Museum of Art Theatre in Pittsburgh, Pennsylvania.
 Read the rest of this entry »

-Filed under: In the News, Preservation in Action, Alvar Aalto Foundation, Alvar Aalto Museum, Architecture, Fallingwater, Farnsworth House, Gropius House, Modern, Modern Homes, Private Domains/Public Displays: The Modern House Interpreted, Schindler House, Symposium, Symposium in Celebration of Fallingwater’s 75th Anniversary, The Miller House and Garden, The Philip Johnson Glass House, Villa Tugendhat, Wharton Esherick Museum
+Filed under: Preservation in Action, Alvar Aalto Foundation, Alvar Aalto Museum, Architecture, Fallingwater, Farnsworth House, Gropius House, Modern, Modern Homes, Private Domains/Public Displays: The Modern House Interpreted, Schindler House, Symposium, Symposium in Celebration of Fallingwater’s 75th Anniversary, The Miller House and Garden, The Philip Johnson Glass House, Villa Tugendhat, Wharton Esherick Museum

 February 24, 2011 • 11:30 am